Zeba-Sultana/Sultana_etal_2022/README.md

 2.)
 The output from scripts is saved into folders called OUTPUT or OUTPUT_PAPER.
 OUTPUT : Has outputs that are used by later scripts.
 OUTPUT_PAPER : Has output(Figures or Supplementary Tables) that are part of the paper.
-These also have the correct replicate number annotation as used in the paper.
+These also have the correct replicate number annotation that is used in the paper.